iotaledger/identity.rs/docs/DID Communications Research and Specification/Interactions and Messages.md

 ### Roles
 - **Verifier**: Agent who requests a set of Verifiable Credentials with associated requirements
-- **Prover**: Agent who provides a set of Verifiable Credentials attempting to satisfy the request
+- **Prover**: Agent who provides a set of Verifiable Credentials in the form of a Verifiable Presentation attempting to satisfy the request

 ### Messages